Repurposed Wooden Spindle Carrots – Vintage-Inspired Spring Decor

 Add more hot glue around the base of the greenery.

 Here’s another photo of my finished carrot bundles.
 I did sand a few spots on each carrot to give them that vintage-worn look.
-I love how they came out and can’t wait to take them over to my booth!
+I love how they came out and can’t wait to take them over to my antique booth.

 Horizontal feature of a spindle carrot bundle on a blue book and a basket full on a vintage picnic basket and chair.